NightScript370/nightscript370.github.io/pages/blog/summer-2020.md

 I am very grateful for RocketRobz for accepting my contributions to his application, and the people that helped test my constant failures.
 Working on a project as big as this has been a dream of mine for a while, and even though there were a ton of hiccups on the way (Blargboard forks, GridLauncher forks, etc), it's now finally happened.

-### Part 8 --- NightScript vs Guide Management

-I mainly work alone on projects and when it's with someone else, I'm typically the leader.
-If I'm not the leader, then I started off like that and typically stay like that throughout the entire project.
-However, the summer was quickly closing and I couldn't continue this.
-It doesn't help that I was sleeping on these guides for a majority of the summer because the official Discord server for development on these guides was filled with Nitro simps and the problems I was going to adress weren't even the site's biggest problems (but I couldn't even fix the big problems because I didn't own these guides).
-However, this all changed when emiyl gave me permission to move the channel to DS(i) Mode Hacking, getting more exposure for these guides.
-More importantly, the changes to the DSi Modding Guide caught the attention of Evie and urmum_69, who started to review my changes and the site as a whole.
-I gave them permission to start editing the fork and eventually, we reached a point where the guide is incomparable to how it was a year ago.
-You could read a list of all these changes on [the DSi Modding Guide page](/projects/dsi-guide), hosted here on this website.

-I could not have asked for better partners to work with for this guide.
-Both of them contributed to Nintendo Modding guides beforehand, but I'm glad that we could all unite for DSi Modding.
-Even though I've taken a backseat, I've atleast built the foundation for what Evie and urmum are doing.

 ### Part 9 --- NightScript vs JoJo Bizarre Adventure

 Ironic how I'm writing about JoJo's Bizarre Adventure in my 9th part of this summer experience, yet JoJo never received Part 9 because Araki is stuck on JoJolion.